opentron/opentron/README.md

-        --fee-limit <fee-limit>            Maximum value of TRX allowed consumed --permission-id <permission-id>    Permission id used by transaction [possible values: 0, 2, 1] -K, --private-key <private-key>        The private key used for signing -r, --ref-block <ref-block>            Set the reference block num or block id used for TAPOS (Transaction as Proof- of-Stake)
+        --fee-limit <fee-limit>            Maximum value of TRX allowed consumed --permission-id <permission-id>    Permission id used by transaction [possible values: 0, 2, 1] -K, --private-key <private-key>        The private key used for signing -r, --ref-block <ref-block>            Set the reference block num or block id used for TAPOS
 ```